Telephone:

 Food particles and plaque can accumulate on your appliance just like they can on your teeth, so it's important to regularly soak the appliance.

-Dissolve a Polident or Efferdent denture cleaning tablet in a glass of room temperature water, and soak your appliance in the solution once a day.
-This will make your appliance taste better, and you will prevent plaque and bacteria from accumulating.
+Dissolve a Polident or Efferdent denture-cleaning tablet in a glass of room temperature water, and soak your appliance in the solution once a day.
+This will make your appliance taste better, and it helps prevent plaque and bacteria from accumulating.

 Remember, though: soaking your appliance is not a replacement for brushing it, but a supplement.